emqx/emqx-docs/en_US/gateway/lwm2m.md

 * Full path, which is `{ObjectID}/{InstanceID}/{ResourceID}`, e.g. `/3/0/1`, it
   means discovering all attributes of a specific resource.

-For example, a full MQTT Payload for Read command can be:
+For example, a full MQTT Payload for Discover command can be:
 ```json
 {
   "reqID": 2,